Ignia/Style-Guide/REST APIs/README.md

   - In OData, the preferred format is to use OData metadata annotations (e.g., `@odata.editLink`)

 ### Response Structure
-- All REST responses should be wrapped in a consistent structure providing response metadata
+- All REST responses should be wrapped in a consistent structure providing metadata (e.g., `id`), the result (e.g., `data`), and/or an error object (e.g., `error`)
-- When practical, the following structure and identifiers should be used
+- In absence of a preferred schema (e.g., OData) the following structure and identifiers should be used

 #### Wrapper
 ```json